If you are vaccinated (two weeks past your last injection), you are not required to wear a mask.

 Everyone is encouraged to hold conversations outdoors, and asked to stay home if they or someone they are in close contact with has flu symptoms.

 Manatee County Conditions

 Positivity.
-The latest 7-day-average percent of tests that were positive, reported by the Florida Department of Health for the week ending May 16, was 5.2%, down ~1% from a week earlier.
+The 7-day-average percent of tests that are positive, last reported by the Florida Department of Health for the week ending May 16, was 5.2%, down ~1% from a week earlier.
 On the same day, the 7-day positivity for the State of Florida was 4.4%.

 You may view other Florida and Manatee statistics on the FDOH website.